-(a) No final examination shall permit the student being tested to refer to any materials that may contain answers to the questions thereon;
+(a) No student being tested shall be permitted to refer to any materials that may contain answers to the questions thereon;

 (b) Student knowledge measured by the final examination shall be representative of the entire scope of knowledge of the driver training curriculum and of motor vehicle laws.
 These laws are summarized in the "Digest of Motor Vehicle Laws";

-(c) Ensure the student answers seventy-five per cent or more of the questions comprising the final examination correctly in order to constitute a successful completion of the driver education course.
+(c) The student shall answer seventy-five per cent or more of the questions comprising the final examination correctly in order to constitute a successful completion of the driver education course.
 If a student fails the exam, the student may be offered no more than two additional opportunities to pass without further education.
 Students may not be provided a final examination less than twenty-four hours from the last attempt;

 (7) Not more than nine hours nor fewer than three hours of driver education shall be devoted to showing educational videos, slides or films that relate to driver training.
 No videos, slides or films, or activities unrelated to safe driving practices, driver knowledge, or driver skill shall be used;

 (8) All training as required in this rule and rule 4501-7-10 of the Administrative Code, provided by the enterprise shall be made available to, and completed by, the student within six months of the first date of training, unless mitigating circumstances occur.
 Mitigating circumstances include health and family issues that disrupt the student's ability to receive training.
 Mitigating circumstances do not include the inability to schedule training due to parent or student elective or extra-curricular activities, such as sports and school clubs.
 Mitigating circumstances shall be documented in the student's record.
 Requests for special circumstances not listed to be considered as "mitigating" shall be requested through the department.
 If no mitigating circumstances are approved, training will be voided and the student shall re-take the training.

 (B) In addition to the requirements for class "D" licensed schools listed in paragraph (A) of this rule, driver training courses for beginning drivers, shall also meet the following requirements: